ITSMEUNICK-21/M3_Wiper_Control_System/README.md

 ## Feedback

-If you have any feedback or suggestions, please feel free to reach out to me at nikhilsureshhegde21@gmail.com
+If you have any queries or suggestions, please feel free to reach out to me at nikhilsureshhegde21@gmail.com